Adopted November 1, 2010

 Elective Officers & Duties

 Section 1.
-Officers: The officers of THE USPRE ASSOCIATION shall be the President, Vice President, Executive Director and such other officers as may be authorized from time to time by the Board of Directors, who shall be elected by the Board of Directors.
-Such officers shall hold office for the period of three years, which appointments may be renewed by the Board of Directors for successive three year periods.
+Officers: The officers of THE USPRE ASSOCIATION shall be the President, and two Vice Presidents and such other officers as may be authorized from time to time by the Board of Directors, who shall be appointed from the Board on a rotating basis by the Board of Directors.
+Such officers shall hold office for the period of two years, which appointments may be renewed by the Board of Directors for successive two year periods.
+At the end of two years, a serving Vice President shall rotate to the President position and a new Vice President shall be appointed.
+All Directors will be expected to serve as either President or Vice President for one two-year term.

 Section 2.
 President: The President shall be the chief executive officer of THE USPRE ASSOCIATION and shall preside at all meetings of the Board of Directors.
 He shall see that the Bylaws, rules and regulations of THE USPRE ASSOCIATION are enforced, and shall perform all other duties that may be prescribed from time to time by the Board of Directors.
 He shall be ex officio member of all committees.